Security-Onion-Solutions/securityonion-docs/elastalert.rst

     ElastAlert is a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.

-    At Yelp, we use Elasticsearch, Logstash and Kibana for managing our ever increasing amount of data and logs.
-Kibana is great for visualizing and querying data, but we quickly realized that it needed a companion tool for alerting on inconsistencies in our data.
-Out of this need, ElastAlert was created.
-If you have data being when that data matches certain patterns, ElastAlert is the tool for you.

-ElastAlert queries ElasticSearch and provides an alerting mechanism with multiple output types, such as Slack, Email, JIRA, OpsGenie, and many more.
+ElastAlert queries ref:`elasticsearch` and provides an alerting mechanism with multiple output types, such as Slack, Email, JIRA, OpsGenie, and many more.

 Configuration
 -------------